Apply specified expression to input

 The expression differs from a MATLAB expression in that the expression cannot perform matrix computations.
 Also, this block does not support the colon operator (:).

-is a vector and the function operates on input elements individually
+a vector and the function operates on input elements individually (for example, the

 You cannot tune the expression during simulation in Normal or Accelerator mode (see How Acceleration Modes Work), or in generated code.
 To implement tunable expressions, tune the expression outside the Fcn block.
 For example, use the Relational Operator block to evaluate the expression outside.

 The Fcn block does not support custom storage classes.
-See Custom Storage Classes (Embedded Coder) in the Embedded Coder® documentation.
+See Organize Parameter Data into a Structure by Using Struct Storage Class (Embedded Coder).